zzonyo/trust-docs-test/source/index.html.md

 The api.hbdm.vn uses AWS's CDN service. it should be more stable and faster for AWS users.
 The api.hbdm.com uses Cloudflare's CDN service.

-### Q5: What is the colocation service ? which attention points should we know ?

-Actually ,colo corresponds to a vpc node, which directly connects to  private network of huobi's future, so it will reduce the latency between the client and the Huobi future server (bypassing the CDN)

-huobi future and huobi swap have the same colo, so the domain name connecting the swap api and the future api are the same.

-Note : Colo needs to use api.hbdm.com for signature(authentication) to avoid getting 403 error: Verification failure.

-### Q6: Why does signature verification return failure (403: Verification failure) ?
+### Q5: Why does signature verification return failure (403: Verification failure) ?

 The signature process of option is similar to huobi future .
 In addition to the following precautions,please refer to the option or the swap or future demo to verify whether the signature is successful.
 Please check your own signature code after demo verification is successful.
 The swap code demo is <a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#2cff7db524>here</a>.
 The future code demo is <a href=https://huobiapi.github.io/docs/dm/v1/cn/#2cff7db524>here</a>.